 Other surnames listed which are almost exclusively found in Donegal are:

 - McKeeney: this is almost only found (using this spelling) in Donegal although the spelling McKeany is found in Fermanagh.

 - Crampshy or Cramshy (usually now spelt Crampsie or Crampsy) is found only in the Northwestern counties and mainly in Donegal.

 - Loag (now usually Logue) which is also almost exclusively found in the Northwestern counties, particularly Donegal.

-We have published a list of the tenants of the estate in 1750 in another blog, available here.
 Ancestor Network will offer 1 free hour of research by a professional researcher to conduct further research on these individuals, or on the lists of tenants of the estate of which there are around 150 for the period 1750-59.
 We can also obtain images of the original documents.
 Click here and quote ‘Donegal SS28’ in the subject line.
 The images above are a part of the painting ‘Harvesters’ by Charles Lamb, and an extract from Ms. 7885, created by Ancestor Network and reproduced courtesy of the National Library of Ireland.
-We also publish ‘A Guide to Tracing your Donegal Ancestors‘ by local historian Helen Meehan.
+We also publish ‘A Guide to Tracing your Donegal Ancestors‘ by local historian Helen Meehan (see cover illustration above).

 The list of labourers is below and is headed: Labourers May 22nd 1759 till November 1st 1759.
 There are similar lists (with the same individuals) in 1758.